toneflix/vue-component-pack/packages/vue-trix/README.md

 </script>
 ```

-### Use the Registered Component in Your Vue Template
+### Create a simple editor in your single component file

 **SomeComponent.vue**